Bone: Marrow

 Bone marrow, also known as myeloid tissue in red bone marrow, can be found in almost any bone that holds cancellous tissue.
 In newborns, all such bones are filled exclusively with red marrow or hematopoietic marrow, but as the child ages the hematopoietic fraction decreases in quantity and the fatty/ yellow fraction called marrow adipose tissue (MAT) increases in quantity.
 In adults, red marrow is mostly found in the bone marrow of the femur, the ribs, the vertebrae and pelvic bones.

 Vascular supply

 Bone receives about 10% of cardiac output.
 Blood enters the endosteum, flows through the marrow, and exits through small vessels in the cortex.
 In humans, blood oxygen tension in bone marrow is about 6.6%, compared to about 12% in arterial blood, and 5% in venous and capillary blood.

-Cells
+Histology and physiology

 Bone is metabolically active tissue composed of several types of cells.
 These cells include osteoblasts, which are involved in the creation and mineralization of bone tissue, osteocytes, and osteoclasts, which are involved in the reabsorption of bone tissue.
 Osteoblasts and osteocytes are derived from osteoprogenitor cells, but osteoclasts are derived from the same cells that differentiate to form macrophages and monocytes.
 Within the marrow of the bone there are also hematopoietic stem cells.
 These cells give rise to other cells, including white blood cells, red blood cells, and platelets.